Sepulcro en Tarquinia - an introduction to the poem

 illness and Art and desire

-Colinas would continue in his poems after ‘Sepulcro en Tarquinia’ to examine the Romantic entwining of the natural and the personal but he would also infuse them with ‘la luz’.
+Colinas would continue in his poems after ‘Sepulcro en Tarquinia’ to examine the Romantic entwining of the natural and the personal but he would also infuse them with ‘la luz’, for example in the poem 'Riberas del Órbigo'.
 In this sense ‘Sepulcro en Tarquinia’ is not only the masterpiece which brought Colinas recognition, it also marks an important turning point in his development as a poet.

 Glossary of names in the poem